Jack Your Body: Impact and legacy

 In 1996, Oliver Bondzio of German electronic music duo Hardfloor chose "Jack Your Body" as one of the tunes that changed his life, saying, "This was one of the first tracks I heard being played in Checkers, a club in Düsseldorf I went to for three years.
 It had the best sound system and DJs.
 It was the first to play house and acid house tunes.
 I like the way they sampled the 'jack' in the old skool way.
 You can't forget this one."

 In 2014, Rolling Stone featured it in their "20 Best Chicago House Records" list, adding, "Arriving a few years into house's existence, Hurley's "Jack Your Body" came out swinging with unapologetic experimentation — its Roland-centered electronic spine helping to touch off the acid house revolution in the U.K. Here was something far removed from disco's orchestral feel and entirely new.
-It was ultimately the first house song to hit Number One in the U.K."

-In 2020, The Guardian ranked the song number 50 in their list of "The 100 greatest UK No 1s".
-They wrote, "It’s hard to imagine now how strange and alien Jack Your Body sounded in 1987.
+It was ultimately the first house song to hit Number One in the U.K." In 2020, The Guardian ranked the song number 50 in their list of "The 100 greatest UK No 1s", writing, "It's hard to imagine now how strange and alien 'Jack Your Body' sounded in 1987.
 Other early house hits had at least come with a song or a hook attached, but this had neither: it may be the most minimal No 1 of all time.
-It isn’t by any stretch of the imagination the best Chicago had to offer in 1987: as a signal of a vast shift in the way pop music sounded, it’s unbeatable."
+It isn't by any stretch of the imagination the best Chicago had to offer in 1987: as a signal of a vast shift in the way pop music sounded, it's unbeatable."
+In 2024, Classic Pop ranked "Jack Your Body" number 10 in their list of "Top 20 80s House Hits".